AI-Maker-Space/Beyond-ChatGPT/README.md

 ## 🤖 Your First LLM App

+> If you need an introduction to `git`, or information on how to set up API keys for the tools we'll be using in this repository - check out our [Interactive Dev Environment for LLM Development](https://github.com/AI-Maker-Space/Interactive-Dev-Environment-for-LLM-Development/tree/main) which has everything you'd need to get started in this repository!

 In this repository, we'll walk you through the steps to create a Large Language Model (LLM) application using Chainlit, then containerize it using Docker, and finally deploy it on Huggingface Spaces.

 Are you ready?
 Let's get started!